apache/druid/docs/querying/dart.md

 - Dart doesn't do the following:
   - verify that `druid.msq.dart.controller.concurrentQueries` is set properly.
 If set too high, queries can get stuck on each other.
   - use the query cache.
-  - perform query prioritization or laning
+  - perform query prioritization or laning.
+  - TopN queries are always exact.
+Approximate TopN queries (`useApproximateTopN`) aren't supported.
 - Dart doesn't support JDBC connections.
 The `engine` context parameter gets ignored.
 - Realtime scans from the MSQ engine cannot reliably read complex types.
 This can happen in situations such as if your data includes HLL Sketches for realtime data.
 Dart returns a `NullPointerException`.
 For more information, see [#18340](https://github.com/apache/druid/issues/18340).
 - The `NilStageOutputReader` can sometimes lead to a `NoClassDefFoundError`.
 For more information, see [#18336](https://github.com/apache/druid/pull/18336).
+- Broadcast joins with realtime data isn't supported.
+If the left table of a join has realtime data and you're doing a broadcast join, you must set `sqlJoinAlgorithm` to `sortMerge`.